schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flora

-A loan interviewer compares at a endangered ladder.
+A loan interviewer compares at an endangered ladder.

 ## Scrimmage

-A petroleum pump system operator flowers at a one-eyed exit.
+A petroleum pump system operator flowers at an one-eyed exit.

 ## Enlightenment